DaveParillo/cisc192-reader/src/chapter1/review.rst

       .. tb-choice::
          :name: programming_10

-         were asked to parse through your program, what should this entail?
+         You were asked to parse through your program, what should this entail?

-         You should walk through your program line by line to make sure it's that your code doing what it is supposed to.
+         - [ ] You should walk through your program line by line to make sure it's that your code doing what it is supposed to.

-         - [x] This is how you would detect a semantic error.
+           -   This is how you would detect a semantic error.
 Parsing doesn't involve semantic errors.

-         You should search through your program for syntax errors.
+         - [x] You should search through your program for syntax errors.

            +   Parsing involves looking at the syntactic structure of your program.

-         You should translate your program to object code.
+         - [ ] You should translate your program to object code.

-         - [ ] This would be quite a chore!
+           -   This would be quite a chore!
 Luckily you have an interpreter or a compiler to do that for you!

-         You should run your program and check for run-time errors.
+         - [ ] You should run your program and check for run-time errors.

-         - [ ] Parsing doesn't involve run-time errors.
+           -   Parsing doesn't involve run-time errors.